operate-first/apps/contributing.md

 ### General guide of code contributions

-1. Create a personal fork of the project on Github.
+1. Create a personal fork of the project on Github. **Please use this fork for all of your contribution, even if you have write access to the upstream repositories.**
 2. Clone the fork on your local machine.
 Your remote repo on Github is called `origin`.

    ```sh